-VCV (Vault Certificate Viewer) is a lightweight, self-hosted web application that provides a clear and fast view of your certificates issued by Vault — to act before incidents occur.
+VCV (VaultCertificatesViewer) is a small, self-hosted web application that gives you a clear, fast overview of your Vault-issued certificates—so you can act before incidents happen.

 What problem does VCV solve?#

-Organizations using HashiCorp Vault often have to manage:
+Organizations using HashiCorp Vault often deal with:

 - Multiple Vault instances and environments

-- Multiple PKI mounts (root, intermediate, teams/applications dedicated)
+- Several PKI mounts

 What you get#

-A clear certificate inventory#
+A clean certificate inventory#

 - Common Name (CN)

-- Issuer / source mount
+- Issuer / mount source

-- Expiration date (the most important)
+- Expiration date (the most needed)

 - Status (revoked, expired, valid)

-- “Which certificates are expiring soon?”
+- “Which certificates expire soon?”

 - “Are we safe for the next X days?”